isomerpages/moe-cjc/_news/2024/CJC unites in hope for the Interreligious Youth with Pope Francis.md

 </div>
 <p>The final art installation with an exhibition on the major religions in
 Singapore</p>
-<p>&nbsp;Ng Pei Ling, a Buddhist student from 1T04 and one of the students
+<p>&nbsp;Ng Pei Ling, a Buddhist and one of the students who put up the dove
-who put up the dove installation artwork, said that she would “engage in respectful dialogue with peoples of different faiths, participate in interreligious events in school, and encourage understanding within my family and community.”
+installation artwork, said that she would “engage in respectful dialogue with peoples of different faiths, participate in interreligious events in school, and encourage understanding within my family and community.”
 She hopes to build stronger and more inclusive relationships through dialogue and collaboration.&nbsp;</p>
 <p>The CJ Community came together to paint a batik art piece depicting the